-- If students and employees screen positive on the daily health screening questionnaire and/or show symptoms of COVID-19, each returning student/employee should seek medical care, and, if necessary, take a COVID-19 test and test negative for COVID-19 prior to returning to campus; - 2.
-SUNY Oswego is finalizing plans with SUNY Upstate Medical University to use highly reliable, pooled saliva testing for each student who plans to be on campus this fall.
-The baseline test will be performed on campus, and then provided to Upstate Medical University for processing.
-SUNY Oswego will also underwrite an individual, baseline saliva test provided by SUNY Upstate Medical University for any employee who has traveled and subject to quarantine, and/or wishes to be tested prior to the start of classes.
+- 1. If students and employees screen positive on the daily health screening questionnaire and/or show symptoms of COVID-19, each returning student/employee should seek medical care, and, if necessary, take a COVID-19 test and test negative for COVID-19 prior to returning to campus. - SUNY Oswego will use a highly reliable, pooled saliva test developed by SUNY Upstate Medical University to test each student who plans to be on campus or in the community this fall.
+The baseline test will be performed on campus, then provided to Upstate Medical University for processing. - 3.
+Any employee who wishes to be tested prior to the start of classes may do so.
+All employees who are required to report to campus in person for some or all of their work obligation are required to get saliva swab tested on campus for COVID19 (at no cost to the employee) every three weeks through December 31, 2020.
+Please visit the Lee Hall Testing Center webpage for instructions, testing hours, and to sign up for an appointment.